urschrei/polylabel_cmd/README.md

  [![Crates Link](https://img.shields.io/crates/v/polylabel_cmd.svg)](https://crates.io/crates/polylabel_cmd)
 # `polylabel_cmd`
 …is the command-line version of [Polylabel](https://github.com/urschrei/polylabel-rs).
 Install it using `cargo install polylabel_cmd`, or download a [binary](#binaries) and put it on your $PATH.
-This gives you the `polylabel` command.
+This provides the `polylabel` command.

 ## Use
 Polylabel takes one mandatory argument: a file containing valid GeoJSON containing Polygons and / or MultiPolygons to be labelled.
 They can be included as a `Feature,` or a `Geometry`, or a`FeatureCollection` or `GeometryCollection` – you may also mix the two geometries in a `FeatureCollection` or `GeometryCollection`.

 - Processing of nested `GeometryCollection`s is supported, [but you shouldn't be using those](https://tools.ietf.org/html/rfc7946#section-3.1.8)
 - Empty geometries or collections will be left unaltered
-- Non-(`Multi`)`Polygon` geometries cannot be processed – their presence will halt further processing.
+- Non Multi(Polygon) geometries will be left unaltered
+- All properties will be left unaltered

 You may also pass:
 - `-t` or `--tolerance`, allowing you to fine-tune the tolerance from the default `0.001`.
 Smaller tolerances take longer to calculate